The name "Tor" can refer to several different components.

 Tor Browser tries to keep application-level data, like the user-agent string, uniform for all users.

-Tor Browser can't do anything about text that you type into forms, though.
+Tor Browser can't do anything about the text that you type into forms, though.

 A typical proxy provider sets up a server somewhere on the Internet and allows you to use it to relay your traffic.